apple1417/blcmm-parsing/blimp/Readme.md

       Multiples of the same tag are allowed, even with the same value, and must all be added in the order they were encontered.
 These will be stripped in the next step, if applicable.

-    - Otherwise, ignore the line, or optionally add it to a list of untagged lines
+    - Otherwise, ignore the line, or optionally add it to a list of untagged lines.

 Note that while this process preseves the order of values when multiple of the same tags are used, it does not need to preseve the order of differing tags.